kinkard/auction-house-cpp/README.md

 > Successfully logged in as Stepan help
 > Available commands:
+- whoami: Displays the username of the current user
+- ping: Replies 'pong'
+- help: Prints this help message about all available commands

+- deposit: Deposits a specified amount into the user's account.
+Format: 'deposit <item name> [<quantity>]'.
+  'fund' is a special item name that can be used to deposit funds into the user's account
+  Example: 'deposit funds 100' - deposits 100 funds, 'deposit Sword' - deposits 1 Sword
+- withdraw: Withdraws a specified amount from the user's account.
+Format: 'withdraw <item name> [<quantity>]'
+  Example: 'withdraw arrow 5' - withdraws 5 arrows, 'withdraw Sword' - withdraws 1 Sword
+- view_items: Displays a list items for the current user

+- view_sell_orders: Displays a list of all sell orders from all users
-- sell - Places an item for sale at a specified price.
+- sell: Places an item for sale at a specified price.
 Format: 'sell [immediate|auction] <item_name> [<quantity>] <price>'
-- view_sell_orders - Displays a list of all current sell orders from all users
+  - immediate sell order - will be executed immediately once someone buys it.
+Otherwise it will expire in 5 minutes and items will be returned to the seller, but not the fee, which is `5% of the price + 1` funds
+  - auction sell order - will be executed once it expires if someone placed a bid on it
-- buy - Executes immediate sell order or places a bid on a auction sell order.
+- buy: Executes immediate sell order or places a bid on a auction sell order.
 Format: 'buy <sell_order_id> [<bid>]'
-- view_items - Displays a list items for the current user
-- whoami - Displays the username of the current user
-- withdraw - Withdraws a specified amount from the user's account.
-Format: 'withdraw <item name> [<quantity>]'
-- deposit - Deposits a specified amount into the user's account.
-Format: 'deposit <item name> [<quantity>]'
-- help - Prints this help message about all available commands
-- ping - Replies 'pong'
+  - no bid - executes immediate sell order
+  - bid - places a bid on a auction sell order

 Usage: <command> [<args>], where `[]` annotates optional argumet(s)
 ```

 ## Dependencies